Do you need help…Setting prices…Understanding your customers…Forecasting future orders?

 - Appreciate The Wider Business Context

-With extensive experience in this area we know how difficult it can be to do this, especially if this is in addition to your core activities or if you haven’t had sufficient training.
+With extensive experience in this area I know how difficult it can be to do this, especially if this is in addition to your core activities or if you haven’t had sufficient training.

-That is why we have developed workshops to give you some real practical help and advice on how to become more confident and proficient when it comes to Marketing Planning.
+That is why I have developed workshops to give you some real practical help and advice on how to become more confident and proficient when it comes to Marketing Planning.